bbauska/W3Cx-2of5/README.md

 to add an image, you would use the image tag (we will learn about this later in this module).
-All these tags along with their id and class attributes are semantic because they suggest the purpose of the content within the tags. <i> and <b> suggest nothing about the content and this is why they were not considered semantic enough and initially deprecated.
+All these tags along with their id and class attributes are semantic because they suggest the purpose of the content within the tags. &lt;i&gt; and &lt;b&gt; suggest nothing about the content and this is why they were not considered semantic enough and initially deprecated.

 <h4>Using the right tags</h4>

 From a semantic HTML perspective, using the right tags is important.
-You should use <blockquote> to wrap a quote and not use a paragraph tag and then style it to look like a quote.
+You should use &lt;blockquote&gt; to wrap a quote and not use a paragraph tag and then style it to look like a quote.
 You should use &lt;em&gt; to emphasize a part of your content, not just to italicize text.
 For presentation purposes, you can achieve the same using CSS.
 How something